 How Well It Works

-Serious but rare side effects of
+Serious but rare side effects of methotrexate include:

 - Low blood counts.

-- Inflammation of the lungs (allergic
+- Inflammation of the lungs (allergic pneumonitis).

 - Liver inflammation (abnormal liver enzyme blood tests or hepatitis) or mild to moderate scarring (fibrosis).
 Liver inflammation or fibrosis seems to be less common and less severe in children than in adults.

 - Severe liver damage (severe scarring or cirrhosis).
 Cirrhosis is not reversible, but it is rare and is most often seen in patients with liver disease, diabetes, or alcohol abuse.

 Minor side effects include:

 - Stomach and intestinal symptoms (nausea, vomiting, diarrhea, or stomach upset).
 If your child becomes severely dehydrated from vomiting or diarrhea, methotrexate should be stopped until the symptoms go away.

 - Hair thinning.

-Anyone taking methotrexate must avoid alcohol use to prevent
+Anyone taking methotrexate must avoid alcohol use to prevent significant drug interactions.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 Children who are taking methotrexate should not take other medicines without the approval of the doctor who is treating their JIA.
 Methotrexate interacts dangerously with certain other medicines.
 Methotrexate should not be used in children who have chronic liver disease.
 Some children with kidney disease can take methotrexate, but they require an adjusted dose and careful monitoring.

 Frequent blood monitoring for blood cell counts and liver function enzymes should be done during methotrexate therapy.

 Nistala K, et al. (2009).
 Juvenile idiopathic arthritis.
 In GS Firestein et al., eds., Kelley's Textbook of Rheumatology, 8th ed., vol. 2, pp. 1657-1675.
-Philadelphia: Saunders
+Philadelphia: Saunders Elsevier.

 Giannini EH, Brunner HI (2005).
 Treatment of juvenile rheumatoid arthritis.
 In WJ Koopman, LW Moreland, eds., Arthritis and Allied Conditions, 15th ed., vol. 1, pp. 1301-1318.
 Philadelphia: Lippincott Williams and Wilkins.